 All AMAGGI properties are maintained in accordance with the Brazilian Forestry Code and other legislation in the country, in addition to being free from deforestation and conversions into agricultural production areas.
-The company's productive activities are carried out outside unit boundaries conservation and indigenous lands, in addition to guaranteeing respect for traditional communities, family producers and the right to use the land.
+The company's productive activities are carried out outside unit boundaries conservation and officially recognized Indigenous Lands, in addition to guaranteeing respect for traditional communities, family producers and the right to use the land.